DevanshuSawant/AI_Amplify_Hackathon/README.md

 # AI Amplify 24-Hour Hackathon

-This is a Repository for the AI Amplify 24 Hour Hackathon Solution by Team United whose members are Devanshu, Shanthanu, Yash, Ayush And Musab
+This is a Repository for the AI Amplify 24 Hour Hackathon Solution by Team United whose members are Devanshu, Shanthanu, Yash, Ayush And Musab.
+We won the 2nd Runner-Up Position in this competition.

 ## Event Details